paradisetechsoftsolutions/Basic_docker/README.md

 ![delt_img](https://user-images.githubusercontent.com/47202519/56014153-9bba0f00-5d11-11e9-804f-97509608c271.png)</br>

-<li>Removing All Unused Objects.
+<li>Removing all Unused Objects.
 It will remove all stopped containers,all dangling images,and all unused network. </br>
 To remove all images which are not referenced by any existing container, use the -a flag:</br>
 <strong>$ docker system prune -a</strong></li></br>